-Another commendable move is the biannual "Fly Your Ideas" competition organized by Airbus from 2008, with the intention of motivating students to pursue a career in the aerospace industry, stimulating a new way of thinking to overcome the challenges of the industry.
+Another commendable move is the biannual “Fly Your Ideas” contest organized by Airbus in 2008, with the intention of motivating students to pursue a career in the aerospace industry, stimulating a new way of thinking to overcome the challenges of the industry.

 A320neo (new engine option) is one of many product upgrades.
 Airbus continues to invest around 300 millions of euros per year in innovation so that the A320 family maintains its position as the most advanced and efficient single-aisle family in terms of fuel consumption. combustible.

-A320neo is 15% more economical in terms of fuel consumption, compared to other aircraft of this type.
-This is done with the help of the new engine options (CFM International LEAP-1A and PurePower PW1100G Pratt & Whitney) and the "sharklet" type devices on the wing tip.
-It is expected that A320neo will offer 20% reduction in fuel and CO emissions2 to 2020.
+The A320neo is 15% more economical in terms of fuel consumption compared to other aircraft of this type.
+This is done with the help of the new engine options (CFM International LEAP-1A and PurePower PW1100G Pratt & Whitney) and the “sharklet” devices at the tip of the wing.
+The A320neo is expected to offer a 20% reduction in fuel and CO emissions2 to 2020.

-Over 70% of the weight efficiency of the aircraft structure A350 XWB is made using advanced materials, combining 53% composite structures with titanium and advanced aluminum alloys.
+Over 70% of the weight efficiency of the A350 XWB aircraft structure is achieved through the use of advanced materials, combining 53% composite structures with titanium and advanced aluminum alloys.

-Compared to current environmental regulations, the compliance margins of A350 XWB are impressive: 99% below the hydrocarbon emission limit, 86% below the carbon monoxide emission limit, 60% below the smoke emission limit and 35% below the emission limit. emissions of nitrogen oxides (NOx).
-A350 XWB is also a "silent neighbor".
+Compared to current environmental regulations, the A350 XWB's compliance margins are impressive: 99% below the hydrocarbon emission limit, 86% below the carbon monoxide emission limit, 60% below the smoke emission limit and 35% below the emissions of nitrogen oxides (NOx).
+The A350 XWB is also a "silent neighbor".
 The noise emitted by this aircraft is up to 21dB below the ICAO (International Civil Aviation Organization) limit.

 A380 was the first commercial aircraft to be manufactured using 25% composite materials, saving up to 1,5 tonnes by weight and reducing fuel burn.
 This aircraft uses approximately 3 liters of fuel per passenger per 100 kilometers.
 Studies have shown 40% lower fuel consumption compared to its closest competitor.